wwmm/easyeffects/README.md

 ## Donate

-You can help me to keep developing EasyEffects through donations.
+You can help me to keep developing Easy Effects through donations.
 Any amount will be greatly appreciated :-)

 [GitHub Sponsors](https://github.com/sponsors/wwmm)
 [Liberapay](https://liberapay.com/wwmm)